 If you have not used one of your credit cards for quite some time, the thought of closing it must have crossed your mind.
 However, when it comes to personal finance, the seemingly practical option may not always be the right one.
-Cancelling a credit card may hurt your credit score; this is why a number of experts suggest that you leave unused credit cards open.
+Cancelling a credit card may hurt your credit score which is why many experts suggest leaving unused credit cards open.
+However, this does not mean that you should never cancel your cards.
 Let us understand how an unused credit card impacts your credit profile.

 How closing a credit card impacts your credit score?

-As discussed above, unused credit cards have a direct impact on credit utilization ratio and the length of credit history.
+As discussed above, unused credit cards have a direct impact on credit utilisation ratio and the length of credit history.
 If you have owned a credit card for quite some time, say two to three years, closing it may not be a wise decision.
 However, if you have had the card for just a few months, closing it will not have a significant impact on your credit score.
+Moreover, an unused credit card also keeps a considerable credit limit locked-in, improving the credit utilisation ratio which, in turn, improves your credit score.
+Let us understand this with the help of an example given below.

 He is thinking of closing Credit Card 1 as he seldom uses it but has to pay a hefty annual fee.
-The total debts with Rahul currently amount to ₹ 1,10,000.
+The total debts on Rahul currently amount to Rs.
+1,10,000.

 Total Credit Limit | Total Debt | Credit Utilization Ratio | |

-So, closing credit card 1 will make Rahul’s credit utilization ratio shoot up above the reasonable limit of 30% which might result in a decline in his credit score.
+So, closing credit card 1 will make Rahul’s credit utilisation ratio shoot up above the usual reasonable limit of 30% which might result in a decline in his credit score.

 When is it a good idea to close your unused credit cards?

-Though you should not close your credit card, there are a few situations under which it might make more sense to discontinue a card, such as-
+Though it is generally advised not to close your credit card, there are a few situations under which it might make more sense to discontinue a card, such as-

 - When the credit card does not offer you any kind of perks.